Mentoring Students from the Allard School of Law

 You’re invited to participate in Allard Law’s annual CBA Student Mentorship Program, which is a great way for lawyers to give back to the community and for Allard Law students to gain an inside perspective on the legal profession.
 Each year the Program helps Allard Law students establish meaningful professional relationships and learn more about the practical aspects of a career in law.

 How it works: In the fall, mentors are matched with a law student.
 The matches are made based on practice areas of interest or other self-identified grounds (e.g. gender, sexual orientation, country where you obtained your law degree, etc.).
-Once matched, students contact their mentors to arrange for a meeting or coordinate attendance at the annual Mentorship Reception on Thursday, October 26, 2017, 6-8pm at the Law Courts Inn.
+Once matched, students contact their mentors to arrange for a meeting or coordinate attendance at the annual Mentorship Reception (date TBC).
 Mentors are encouraged to interact with students in the manner and frequency that works best for the pair, which can include attending the mentor’s office, observing court appearances, or simply discussing life in the legal profession.

 Mentoring Programs for Alumni

 Mentoring is a fantastic opportunity to give back to the legal community while expanding your network, learning from peers, and making a meaningful difference in another lawyer’s career by simply sharing your knowledge, experience and advice.
 Having a mentor is highly beneficial as a mentor can help you enhance your professional and personal life when moving forward in your career.
 Below is a list of mentoring programs for those in the legal profession that are available in British Columbia.

 Please note that mentoring is now included as an accredited activity to fulfill the Law Society of British Columbia’s mandatory Continuing Professional Development requirement.
 Click here for more information.